citp/privacy-policy-historical/g/gy/gya/gyazo.com.md

 While this Policy states our standards for maintenance of Personal Information and we will make reasonable efforts to meet them, we are not in a position to guarantee these standards.
 There may be factors beyond our control that may result in disclosure of Personal Information.
 As a consequence, we disclaim any warranties or representations relating to maintenance or nondisclosure of any Personal Information collected from any Nota, Inc. Site, Product or Service.

 #### Links to Third Party Websites

 Please be advised that a Nota, Inc. Site, Product or Service may contain certain hyperlinks to other websites.
 Although these websites may have privacy policies, all of these websites and their privacy policies are independent of our Website and this Policy.
 We are not responsible for compliance with other websites’ privacy policies or data collection practices.
 You should review these privacy policies carefully before providing Personal Information to these websites.

 #### Contacting Nota, Inc.

-If you have any questions, comments or concerns regarding any Nota, Inc. Site, Product or Service, or this Policy, and if you cannot satisfactorily resolve it through the use of those sites, products or services, you should complete a feedback form or you can write to us by email at privacy@notaland.com.
+If you have any questions, comments or concerns regarding any Nota, Inc. Site, Product or Service, or this Policy, and if you cannot satisfactorily resolve it through the use of those sites, products or services, you should complete a feedback form or you can write to us by email at privacy@notainc.com.
 Alternatively, we can be reached by our postal mail address:

 Nota, Inc.

-10 S. 3rd St. Floor 3,
-San Jose, CA 95113
+Silicon Valley PAD 1370 Willow Road, Menlo Park, CA 94025

 Attention: Privacy Officer

 If you object to any sharing of your Personal Information that may be permitted under this Policy, you may do so by writing us at the above address.
 We will take reasonable steps to accommodate your requests as they relate to our advertising practices.
 In some instances, honoring your requests may interfere with or preclude your ability to use the Nota, Inc. Sites, Products and Services or may require us to terminate our relationship with you.